-SUKEBAN DEKA III: The Girl Gang Saga in 8-Bit
+Sukeban Deka III - The Girl Gang Saga in 8-Bit

 This is precisely the story of the video game “Sukeban Deka III” produced by Toei Animation in 1988 for the 8-bit Famicom or NES console.
-The story takes its inspiration from both the Sukeban Deka manga and the TV series of the same name in which Yui Kazama, a girl member of a Sukeban gang, once discovered and caught, is forced by the government to fight crime in order to redeem herself by infiltrating high schools to investigate and combat criminal activities.
+The story takes its inspiration from both the Sukeban Deka manga and the TV series of the same name in which Yui Kazama, a girl member of a Sukeban group, once discovered and caught, is forced by the government to fight crime in order to redeem herself by infiltrating high schools to investigate and combat criminal activities.

 In the video game, Yui Kazama, armed with a metal yo-yo, can boast the help of her two sisters (Yuka and Yuma) who have metal origami cranes and lily yarn needles as their weapons, and an interesting element is definitely that the player can, at will within the game, change the character to play and fight with by choosing among the three Kazama sisters.